My dear Mr. Metcalf:

 give Tarzan the much needed opportunity of accumulating a fortune without

 working for it.

-When he returns ot the coast he finds evidence that Jane has been there and been
+When he returns ot the coast he finds evidence that Jane has been there

-grip the interest of those who liked the first one and hold it from start
+that will grip the interest of those who liked the first one and hold it

-has possibilities far beyond any I have yet written - I don't
+One of them has possibilities far beyond any I have yet written - I don't

 mean literary possibilities, but damphool possibilities.
 It will be based

 Yours very truly,